 Tips for Planting Spring Tulips

 If you haven’t planted your bulbs yet and live in the Midwest then do not delay.
 The first hard frost came this week.
 So now is the time!
+I usually plant my bulbs the first week of November.

 Tulips look best when they are planted in tight clusters or groups.
 They are social flowers who look best when planted with lots of friends.